 As a part of the new curriculum which was instituted in the late 1920’s, seniors were expected to display a “mastery” of the subjects they had studied.
 Comprehensive Examinations were instituted to measure that mastery.
 Another new idea instituted at the same time was Study Camp, one of the highlights of the senior year.
 The days would be spent hiking and studying.
 In the evenings, several professors, and often the President, would join the seniors for dinner followed by an in-depth discussion.
 The image above is from Study Camp of 1934.

 The handsome fellow with the walking stick in the image below is John Gaylord Coulter, the man who innovated Study Camp.

 Here’s another image of some students and their prize catch…

-This is an image of the Junior Fence ca 1920s.
+This is an image of the Junior Fence from the 1920’s.
 This fence stood between Center Hall and the Peck Hall of Sciences (where Hays Hall now stands).
-We are looking into what is now the Mall.
-On the left behind the fence is Forest Hall and the Tapy house, both moved for the construction of the Campus (Sparks) Center.
-At the right of the picture is the power plant, about where the flagpole is today.
+In this photograph we are looking into what is now the Mall.
+On the far left behind the fence is Forest Hall, to the right of that is the Tapy house, which were both moved for the construction of the Campus (later named Sparks) Center.
+At the far right of the picture is the Wabash Power Plant, about where the flagpole on the Mall is today.